Du4nG/SSG-2/content/posts/diaspora_2/index.md

 \
 \
 \
 I ended up questioning about some aspect of her life.
 And yeah, I guess she really went for the degree since the last time we saw each other.
-Time flies, doesn't it ?
+Time flied, didn't it ?
 Before long, "Miss or Mrs", if she were asked, I guess it'll be "Master".
 \
 \
 \